dkessner/PCHA/_sources/doc/topics.md

 * 1.4 Trig word problems
     - learning targets:
-        - calculating distances with trigonometry
+        - calculate distances with trigonometry
-        - angle of elevation / depression
+        - calculate speeds in the x/y direction using the angle of elevation / depression
-        - modeling with a sinusoid
+        - model physical situations with a sinusoid
     - reference:
         - OSP 5.4, 7.6
         - DWFK 4.8